Kenil1311/Clinic/replit.md

-✓ Removed gray "Benefits Section" with 5 feature cards from nephrology page to clean up duplicate content (July 17, 2025) ✓ Removed "Ideal For" section from nephrology page to simplify layout (July 17, 2025) ✓ Removed gray "Benefits Section" with 5 feature cards from paediatrician page to clean up duplicate content (July 17, 2025)
+✓ Removed gray "Benefits Section" with 5 feature cards from nephrology page to clean up duplicate content (July 17, 2025) ✓ Removed "Ideal For" section from nephrology page to simplify layout (July 17, 2025) ✓ Removed gray "Benefits Section" with 5 feature cards from paediatrician page to clean up duplicate content (July 17, 2025) ✓ Removed "Ideal For" section from paediatrician page to simplify layout (July 17, 2025)